eugene-kartsev/go-teamcity-hue/README.md

 #####1.
 You're going to need a [TeamCity installation](https://confluence.jetbrains.com/display/TCD9/Installing+and+Configuring+the+TeamCity+Server).

 #####2.
-Make sure you can log-in into the TeamCity REST API and see your the latest build status.
+Make sure you can log-in into the TeamCity REST API and see the latest build status.
 An example of the TeamCity REST API request URL would be:

  ```
  https://<HOST>/httpAuth/app/rest/buildTypes/id:<BUILD_ID>/builds?locator=branch:<BRANCH>&count=1